To Lure Young Readers, Nonfiction Writers Sanitize and Simplify: [New York Times]

 Imagine you're living in China, trying to work your way out of the family date farming business (which garners approximately $450 annually).
 You do all the right things.
 You apply for (and receive) Communist Party membership.
 You study literally to the point of collapse, and despite coming from coal-town origins, you score high on your gao kao ("high test," more-or-less the only thing that matters in getting into a Chinese university).
 Your already-poor family goes deep into debt to send you to college, and you even manage to come out with a degree.
 Classic rise-up-by-your-own-bootstraps tale, right?
 However, finally, when you go to apply for a job—your state-sanctioned educational, occupational, and political records are inexplicably, awfully gone.
 What has happened to that plain manila folder (!) that serves as your only legitimate, official history in Chinese society?
 Probably stolen and sold so a party official's child can get everything you worked so hard for.
 And then, of course, your family is detained by party officials when your parents demand to know where the hell your life went.
 Of course. [more inside]

 If you have a *.edu email address, you can now access the normally for-fee New York Times TimesSelect service for free, which gets you access to archived articles and special content.

+Textbook Publishers Learn to Avoid Messing With Texas.
 "Out of Many," the work of four respected historians, is one of the biggest sellers among American history college textbooks in the United States, but it is not likely to be available to Texas high school students taking advanced placement history.
 Conservative groups in Texas objected to two paragraphs in the nearly 1,000-page text that explained that prostitution was rampant in cattle towns during the late 19th century, before the West was fully settled.